The Sochi Autodrom is a Formula 1 track based in the Black Sea resort town of Sochi in Krasnodar Krai, Russia.

 At 3.634 miles and comprising of 18 turns, it is the fourth-longest circuit on the F1 calendar behind Spa, Baku and Silverstone.

-It is a track which has been very kind to Mercedes with them winning every Russian Grand Prix since 2014, Sir Lewis Hamilton has taken four of those, with Nico Rosberg and Valtteri Bottas maintaining Mercedes' dominance of Sochi.
+It is a track which has been very kind to Mercedes with them winning every Russian Grand Prix since 2014, Sir Lewis Hamilton has taken five of those, with Nico Rosberg and Valtteri Bottas maintaining Mercedes' dominance of Sochi.

 But only two drivers have grandstands named after them here, those individuals being Daniil Kvyat and Vitaly Petrov.

-The Sochi Autodrom has, however, proved underwhelming for some fans due to a lack of overtaking opportunities, and there has been talk of the Russian Grand Prix moving away from Sochi to Igora Drive near Saint Petersburg from 2023.
+The Sochi Autodrom has, however, proved underwhelming for some fans due to a lack of overtaking opportunities, and the Russian Grand Prix is expected to move away from Sochi to Igora Drive near Saint Petersburg from 2023.